Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/01-Introduction_to_Versal_and_AI_Engines/README.md

 ### AI Engines

-The AI Engines are included in some AMD Versal ACAPs.
+The AI Engines are included in some AMD Versal Adaptive SoCs.
 They are organized as a two-dimensional array of ***AI Engine Tiles*** which are connected together with Memory, Stream and Cascade Interfaces.
-This array can contain up to 400 tiles on the current ACAP devices (for example, the VC1902 device).
+This array can contain up to 400 tiles on the current Adaptive SoC devices (for example, the VC1902 device).
 The array also include an ***AI Engine interface***, located at the last row row of the array, which allows the array to interface with the rest of the device (PS, PL and NoC).

 <img src="Images/Image02.png">